What is Bitcoin?

-But there are several serious problems why trying to learn about Bitcoin.
+There are a few hefty challenges when trying to learn about Bitcoin.

-Where is an authoritative place to learn about using Bitcoin?
-There isn’t one.
+Where is an authoritative place to learn about Bitcoin?

 Clarity is a way of being coherent and transparent about your thoughts, to communicate what’s important.